tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

    method 1 2 3

-It is worth saying that this can often be *much more readable.*
+I feel that this is often much more readable.

 Which leads to DSLs
 -------------------